 Central Venous Pressure

-Central venous pressure (CVP) is a measurement of the pressure in the vena cava, which is the large vein that carries blood from the body to the heart.
+Central venous pressure (CVP) measures the pressure within the thoracic vena cava, close to the right atrium of the heart.

 Pulmonary Artery Pressure